mpodroid/macOS/README.md

 Credits to Fabio Copes and details at https://flaviocopes.com/how-to-add-an-open-in-vs-code-icon-in-macos-finder/

+## Open With iTerm
+Same as previous app, just launching a new iTerm window on the folder currently opened in Finder.

 ## Shrink PDF file
 A quick action which shrinks PDF files.
 It duplicates the file and shrink it using the export Quartz filter